Zaitex89/Spam-Filter/README.md

 - Sort them into LEGITIMATE and SPAM
 - Print spam score for each email

-To add your own emails, open emails.py and add them to the INBOX list:
+To add your own emails, open emails.py and add them to the INBOX list, or you write in the interactive prompt you get after first run

 INBOX = [
     "Your email here",